Data / API - early access

 Stable, documented JSON

 Field names match the methodology terminology.
-Types are stable across surfaces.
+Types are stable across tiers.
 Final field set will be locked when early access opens.

 Signal object